FlimFlamSlammer/tower-defense/README.md

 - Tanks will charge into turrets as they are immune to bullets;
 - Breakers will try to look for walls to explode.

-Enemies also have some randomness built into their pathfinding algorithm, just for fun. :)
+Enemies also have some randomness built into their pathfinding algorithm, just for fun :)

 ## Getting the Game
 You can download a build from the releases page.
 These builds have been tested and should not contain any glaring issues.
 However, as this is a work-in-progress, do not expect a bug-free experience.